Learning Dense Representations of Phrases at Scale

-Similarly, we need to learn a question encoder $E_q(\cdot)$ that maps a question of $n$ tokens $w'_1, \ldots, w'_{n}$ to a vector of the same dimension as $E_s(\cdot)$.
-To do so, we use another two different pre-trained LMs $\lm_{q, \text{start}}$ and $\lm_{q, \text{end}}$ applied on $q$ and finally obtain representations $\mf{q}^\text{start}$ and $\mf{q}^\text{end}$ pooled from the \texttt{[CLS]} token representations of $\lm_{q, \text{start}}$ and $\lm_{q, \text{end}}$ respectively.
-Finally, $E_q(\cdot)$ simply takes their concatenation: In summary, we have three different LMs in total, which are initialized from the same pre-trained LM.
-Since the start and end representations of phrases are produced by the same language model, we need two question representations $\mf{q}^\text{start}$ and $\mf{q}^\text{end}$ to differentiate the start and end positions.
+Similarly, we need to learn a question encoder $E_q(\cdot)$ that maps a question $q = \tilde{w}_1, \ldots, \tilde{w}_{n}$ to a vector of the same dimension as $E_s(\cdot)$.
+Since the start and end representations of phrases are produced by the same language model, we use another two different pre-trained encoders $\lm_{q, \text{start}}$ and $\lm_{q, \text{end}}$ to differentiate the start and end positions.
+We apply $\lm_{q, \text{start}}$ and $\lm_{q, \text{end}}$ on $q$ separately and obtain representations $\mf{q}^\text{start}$ and $\mf{q}^\text{end}$ taken from the \texttt{[CLS]} token representations respectively.
+Finally, $E_q(\cdot)$ simply takes their concatenation: Note that we use pre-trained language models to initialize $\lm_p$, $\lm_{q, \text{start}}$ and $\lm_{q, \text{end}}$ and they are fine-tuned with the objectives that we will define later.
 In our pilot experiments, we found that SpanBERT~\citep{joshi2020spanbert} leads to superior performance compared to BERT~\cite{devlin2019bert}.
 SpanBERT is designed to predict the information in the entire span from its two endpoints, therefore it is well suited for our phrase representations.
-In our final model, we use SpanBERT-base-cased as our base LMs for $E_s$ and $E_q$, and hence $d=768$.
+In our final model, we use SpanBERT-base-cased as our base LMs for $E_s$ and $E_q$, and hence $d=768$.\footnote{Our base model is largely inspired by DenSPI~\cite{seo2019real}, although we deviate from theirs as follows.
+(1) We remove coherency scalars and don't split any vectors.
+(2) DenSPI uses a shared encoder for phrases and questions while we use 3 separate language models initialized from the same pre-trained model.
+(3) We use SpanBERT instead of BERT. } See Table~\ref{tab:piqa-ablation} for an ablation study.